 Girard Winery.
 In the years since its founding vintage (1975) Girard has somehow survived the decades and undergone a remarkable transformation both in various site locations, wines produced and ownership.
 Its roots are with Steve Girard (died in 2004), an integral member of Kaiser Corporation who served as president and executive of several Kaiser companies and his son Steve Jr. The Girard family decided to purchase land in Oakville (Steve Girard was getting ready to retire from Kaiser); they acquired land bordering the Silverado Trail and Oakville Cross Road in 1974.
 At the time, they also owned property in Yountville near Domain Chandon.
 Ultimately Steve Jr ran the operations and built a winery in 1980.

 Girard Winery stopped producing wines for several years until vintner Pat Roney, a founding partner of Vintage Wine Estates based in Santa Rosa (along with Leslie Rudd of Rudd Winery – died in May 2018), Michael Stewart and Chuck Sweeney, one of the founders of Napa’s Vine Cliff Winery, purchased the Girard Winery name in 2000.
 Vintage Wine Estates became a significant player in the wine worlds of Napa and Sonoma and beyond- with the acquisition of a number of winery properties and vineyards in both counties.
 Pat was past President of several Sonoma Valley wineries & the iconic wine shop, Dean & Deluca.
-He was also a partner in the well-regarded custom crush facility south of the city of Napa, Bin to Bottle.
+He is also a former partner in the sizable custom crush facility south of the city of Napa, Bin to Bottle.

 And the wines have been made in a number of locations over the years, including at a small winery on Pritchard Hill above Oakville where we first visited Girard many years ago.
 That property is currently owned by Napa Valley vintner Dave Del Dotto.